Appleton mom is in search of community member that helped her injured daughter

 APPLETON, Wis.
-(WFRV) – 13-year-old Madyson Clifton fell and dislocated her shoulder while biking Monday afternoon and had to wait all alone until a kind stranger showed up and sat with her until her mother could come and take her to the emergency room.
+(WFRV) – When 13-year-old Madyson Clifton fell and dislocated her shoulder while biking Monday afternoon she had to wait all alone; that was until a kind stranger showed up and sat with her until her mother could come and take her to the emergency room.

 She said, “I was riding my bike and the next thing I know I had hit a rock and I was on the ground and something was obviously wrong with my shoulder and there was a nice woman and she came up and she was checking on me to make sure I was ok.
 And with all of the things that were going through my head, that really helped calm me down.”